Union J: 2011–2012: Formation and The X Factor

 In week 1 of the live shows, Union J performed Queen's "Don't Stop Me Now".
 Despite negative feedback from the other judges, they progressed through to the next week after placing fourth in voting statistics behind Christopher Maloney, Jahméne Douglas and Ella Henderson, respectively.
 In week 4, the group received the fewest public votes with Jade Ellis, but were saved by Barlow, Scherzinger and Walsh.
 They found themselves in the bottom two again in week 6, against District3, but were saved for a second time by Barlow and Scherzinger, with Walsh refusing to vote between his acts.
 Union J were in the bottom two for a third time in the quarter-final, where they were saved by Walsh, Barlow and Tulisa over Rylan Clark.
-They were eliminated in the semi-final on 2 December, finishing in fourth place.
+They were eliminated in the semi-final on 2 December.
 It was later reported that their winning single would have been a cover of Demi Lovato's "Skyscraper", which is featured on their debut album.